Corey Cusimano

 The case for heterogeneity in metacognitive appraisals of biased beliefs.

 Cusimano, C. (2024).
-Personality and Social Psychology Review
+Personality and Social Psychology Review PDF Link

 Psychological freedom, rationality, and the naive theory of reasoning.